Roadcrosser/channelpoint-hue/readme.md

 (I don't have any of these things so I've never tested any of this)

+## Guide
 1. Install [Python3.7+](https://www.python.org/downloads/) if you haven't.
 Ensure the "Install to PATH" setting is checked.
 2. Run `pip install -r requirements.txt` in command prompt (Admin mode) to install dependencies (you only need to do this once)
+3. Copy `config.sample.yaml` and rename it `config.yaml`
-3. Fill in `config.yaml` with the required details (You can probably use notepad for this, but the text won't be colored)
+4. Fill in `config.yaml` with the required details (You can probably use notepad for this, but the text won't be colored)
-4. Run `run.bat` and follow the prompts
+5. Run `run.bat` and follow the prompts

 **Important note**: This will only work *while* the script is running.
 You will have to leave it turned on (and remember to turn it on each time) for it to work.

+## Troubleshooting

+**It doesn't work when I run it, but it worked the last time I did!**
+Your Twitch credentials may have expired.
+Delete `secrets.json` and reauthenticate.